xiaoxianyu-office/mm/Skills/Dynamic-Metaskills.md

 ## How does this works?
 Basically, it all boils down to two things:
-- The usage of the [variableskill mechanic](/skills/mechanics/variableskill)
+- The usage of the [variableskill mechanic]
-- The existence of [inline metaskills]: /Skills/Metaskills#inline-metaskills
+- The existence of [inline metaskills]

 By combining those two things, it is now possible to do something like this
 ```yaml